-Now, this is a very typical problem where we see a lot of impractical job description.
+Now, this is a very typical problem where we see a lot of impractical job descriptions.

-I have met with customers who want to hire developer with the following technical skills:
+I have met with customers who want to hire developers with the following technical skills:

 - Who can write great Python code and knows Django

-- Has excellent knowledge AWS, Jenkins/etc — DevOps
+- Has excellent knowledge of AWS, Jenkins/etc — DevOps

 I mean, what do we want?
 A Full Stack Developer?
 Or we want Chuck Norris. :)

-- To be great backend engineer, it requires a lot of different skills and experience
+- To be a great backend engineer requires a lot of different skills and experience

-- To be great frontend engineer, it requires deep understanding of how browser works and different JS framework works
+- To be a great frontend engineer requires a deep understanding of how a browser works and different JS framework works

 - To be great DevOps, it requires completely different skills, altogether.

-In this case, what you want is a single developer doing the job of three developers — which is a recipe of generating sloppy code.
+In this case, what you want is a single developer doing the job of three developers — which is a recipe for generating sloppy code.

 We don’t want jack of all trades but we want master of few!

-Therefore, we need to really align our job requirement to the talent available in the market, realistically.
+Therefore, we need to really align our job requirements to the talent available in the market, realistically.

 Reality #3: Is your candidate engagement process smooth and personalized?